Automatic Pool Cleaner Troubleshooting: How to Solve Common Problems

 Getting Caught On Steps

 Solution: Re-adjust your thruster jets and gently push the cleaner away from the steps.
 This will result in a new washing pattern for the cleaner but is better for more effective cleaning overall.
-If the problem is a tangled hose, straighten and unloop the hose and add hose weights to keep it from getting knotted up again.
+If the problem is a tangled hose, straighten and unloop it and add hose weights to keep it from getting knotted up again.

-Pool Cleaner Not Moving At All
+Pool Cleaner Is Not Moving At All

 Issue: Pressure-side pool cleaners are known to simply stop moving due to a lack of inconsistent or low PSI (pressure per square inch).
 Another reason for the lack of movement could also be grit, such as pebbles, sand, or gravel being caught in the wheels or on the belt or chain on the power-train side of the cleaner.

 Solution: Unless your pressure-side pool cleaner is a low-pressure type that can operate at 17 PSI, make sure your pool’s PSI is approximately 30 PSI.
-Additionally, check the filter pump, the booster pump, and the inline strainers if they need cleaning.
+Additionally, check the filter, the booster pump, and the inline strainers if they need cleaning.
 The wheels or belts of the cleaner could also be clogged with sand.
 Pick it up, examine the wheels, and rotate them to dislodge any grit that might prevent the cleaner from moving around.

 Automatic Pool Cleaner Maintenance Tips